jexia/jexia-sdk-js/extra_docs/quickstart.md

 let dataModule = dataOperations();

-let initializedClientPromise = jexiaClient(fetch).init({appUrl: "your Jexia App URL", key: "username", secret: "password"}, dataModule);
+let initializedClientPromise = jexiaClient(fetch).init({projectID: "your Jexia App URL", key: "username", secret: "password"}, dataModule);
 initializedClientPromise.then( (initializedClient) => {
   // you have been succesfully logged in!
   // you can start using the dataModule variable to operate on records here